Mathias Rust: Peace activism

 In October 2015, The Hindu published an interview with Rust to commemorate the 25th anniversary of German reunification.
 Rust opined that institutional failures in Western countries to preserve moral standards and democratic ideals were creating mistrust between peoples and governments.
 Referring to the genesis of a New Cold War between Russia and the Western powers, Rust suggested that India should be cautious and avoid entanglement: "India will be better served if it follows a policy of neutrality while interacting with EU member countries as the big European powers at present are following the foreign policy of the U.S. unquestioningly".
 He claimed: "Governments have been dominated by the corporate entities and citizens have ceased to matter in public policy".

 In the media

-After the 20th anniversary of his flight on 28 May 2007, international media interviewed Rust about the flight and its aftermath.
+In 2007, for the 20th anniversary of his flight, Rust was interviewed by different media outlets about the flight and its aftermath.
 The Washington Post and Bild both have online editions of their interviews.
 The most comprehensive televised interview available online is produced by the Danish Broadcasting Corporation.
 In their interview Rust in Red Square, recorded in May 2007, Rust gives a full account of the flight in English.